AdrianoDiDio/Medal-Of-Honor-PSX-File-Viewer/docs/README.md

 | short | 2 bytes | Pad2            |
 | int   | 4 bytes | Pad3 (Always 0) |

-After the offset table we have a section whose size is equals to the 'Unknown Number' variable in the header multiplied by four.
+After the offset table we have an array of animation index whose size depends from the 'Number Of Animation Index' entry in the header.
-After skipping this section we find the start of the vertex data, where each vertex is 8 bytes:
+After this section we find the start of the vertex data, where each vertex is 8 bytes:

 | Type  | Size    | Description |